 Cup feeding is an alternative to bottle feeding if a baby can’t latch to the breast and needs to be given some milk.
 It can also be used for supplementing a baby who is not getting enough milk or for a baby who is separated from his mother for a while.
-It is thought to be a good alternative to using a bottle teat as it avoids a baby getting confused by the different sucking action required on an artificial bottle nipple (nipple confusion).
+It is thought to be a useful short-term alternative to using a bottle teat as it avoids a baby getting confused by the different sucking action required on an artificial bottle nipple (nipple preference/confusion).
 However, there are disadvantages as well as advantages to cup feeding.
 This article looks at the pros and cons of cup feeding and how to cup feed a newborn baby.

 Pros and cons of cup feeding